 The problem of determining how many primers to use and where to locate primers in an explosive column is a difficult one.
 Too many unnecessary primers add to the cost of blasting, while too few primers rob the blast’s efficiency.
 Basically, the primers must be located so that the detonation travels through the entire powder column before any of the gas and pressure is vented.

 Effect of double-primer placement on fragmentation and rock fracture: The double-primer placement is based on the principle of shock wave collision.
 When two shock waves meet each other, the final pressure is greater than the sum of the initial two pressures.
 Stress analysis indicates that this should be favorable to rock fracture and fragmentation in blasting.
 Double-primer placement was tested successfully in various mines by using electronic detonators, aiming to improve rock fragmentation.

-It has been experienced, when two primers are placed at different positions in a blasthole and they are initiated simultaneously, shock-wave collision takes place.
+It has been experienced, when two primers are placed at different positions in a blasthole and they are initiated simultaneously (with the same timing), shock-wave collision takes place.
 In other words, the double-primer placement is based on the principle of shock wave collision.
 When two shock waves collide each other (head on), the final pressure is greater than the sum of the initial two pressures.
 Stress analysis indicates that this should be favorable to rock fracture and fragmentation in blasting.